c4spar/cliffy-manual/keypress/index.md

 ### Promise

 The keypress module can be used as promise.
-It reads one chunk from stdin and returns an `KeyPressEvent` for the first parsed character.
+It reads one chunk from stdin and returns a `KeyPressEvent` for the first parsed character.

 ```typescript
 import {